tmcconnon/hello-world/README.md

 # hello-world
-Voting App
+Voting App.
 Looking to learn some AJAX/jQuery